 Guest post by Bernard S. Brown, Philadelphia County Coordinator, PA Amphibian And Reptile Survey

-If you spot reptiles or amphibians you do find this summer, take a quick photo and report it to the Pennsylvania Amphibian and Reptile Survey (PARS).
-Your observation will help future researchers and conservationists interested in our local critters!
+Wherever and whenever you find brown snakes, please snap a quick photo and report your observations to the Pennsylvania Amphibian and Reptile Survey (PARS), a state-funded citizen science project that aims to document reptile and amphibian diversity across the commonwealth.
+Your observation will help future researchers and conservationists interested in our local critters.